smikitky/utrad-werewolf/packages/docs/docs/admin.md

 - Use an icon to categorize game logs
 - Forcibly mark an account as "online/offline" or "ready/not ready"
 - Assign another account as an admin

+## Backups

+You can download the entire database in JSON format from the Firebase Realtime Database console.
+Also, consider enabling backups.
+For more details, please refer to the Firebase documentation.